AnserBeg/soft-sme1/SETTINGS_SYSTEM_GUIDE.md

 - **Database Update**: Store new tokens automatically
 - **Error Handling**: Prompt reconnection if refresh fails

+### QBO Data Storage Policy

+**Purpose-Limited Storage:**
+- Store only the minimal QBO data required for core app functionality.
+- Approved storage includes: `qbo_connection` tokens, `qbo_account_mapping` IDs, and export flags/IDs on sales orders and purchase orders (`exported_to_qbo`, `qbo_invoice_id`, `qbo_bill_id`, `qbo_export_date`, `qbo_export_status`).

+**Prohibited or Avoided Storage:**
+- Do not sync or persist full QBO ledgers, transaction histories, or customer/vendor datasets "just in case."
+- Do not provide an interface that exports QBO data outside the app (for example, bulk CSV exports of QBO customers).

+**Caching Guidance:**
+- If short-lived caching is added to reduce QBO API calls, document the fields cached, retention window, and invalidation strategy.
+- Keep cached data minimal, secure, and refreshed or expired promptly.

 **Data Synchronization:**
 - **Customer Sync**: Check/create customers in QBO
 - **Item Sync**: Create QBO items for products